 Welcome to the School of Intimacy and Prayer

 - Would you like to grow in sensitivity to the Holy Spirit in the context of prayer?

 - Does the thought of being empowered in prophetic prayer stir you?

 A significant amount of the teaching on the School of Intimacy and Prayer is devoted to developing sensitivity to the Holy Spirit.

-The Enliven School of Intimacy and Prayer is an online video course that can be completed at your own pace, and you can find out more here.
+The Enliven School of Intimacy and Prayer is an online video course that can be completed at your own pace.

 © 2016 Helen Calder Enliven Ministries: In the David McCracken Ministries Family